On SL(3,$\mathbb C$)-representations of the Whitehead link group: The SL(3, )-character variety

 \subsection{A quotient of $\pi$}

 We denote by $\pi'$ the quotient of $\pi$ defined by the extra relations $a^3=b^3=1$.
 More precisely, a presentation for $\pi'$ is given by $\pi' = \la a,b \vert a^3, b^3, [ba^{-3}b^2,a^{-1}b]\ra$.
 Clearly, the group $\pi'$ is isomorphic to $\Z_3\star \Z_3$: the last relation is a consequence of the first two.
-Moreover, $\pi'$ is the fundamental group of a double Dehn surgery on the Whitehead link: \begin{prop} The group $\pi'\simeq \Z_3\star \Z_3$ is isomorphic to the quotient of $\pi$ defined by the two relations $m_1^3l_1^{-1}$ and $m_2^3l_2^{-1}$. \end{prop} The proof of Proposition \ref{prop-dehn} is a direct verification from the definition of $l_i$ and $m_i$ given in Remark \ref{rem:long-mer}: the two conditions $m_1^3l_1^{-1}=m_2^3l_2^{-1}=1$ imply that $a^3=b^3=1$.
+Moreover, SnapPy indicates that $\pi'$ is the fundamental group of a double Dehn surgery on the Whitehead link.
+We make this statement precise as follows. \begin{prop} The group $\pi'\simeq \Z_3\star \Z_3$ is isomorphic to the quotient of $\pi$ defined by the two relations $m_1^3l_1^{-1}$ and $m_2^3l_2^{-1}$. \end{prop} The proof of Proposition \ref{prop-dehn} is a direct verification from the definition of $l_i$ and $m_i$ given in Remark \ref{rem:long-mer}: the two conditions $m_1^3l_1^{-1}=m_2^3l_2^{-1}=1$ imply that $a^3=b^3=1$.
 In terms of Dehn surgery, $\pi'$ is the fundamental group of the double Dehn surgery of slopes $(-3,-3)$ on the Whitehead link.
-This double Dehn surgery is not hyperbolic: this may be verified using SnapPy (see Section 1 of the companion Sage notebook to this paper \cite{Notebook}).
+This double Dehn surgery is not hyperbolic: this may be verified using SnapPy (see the companion Sage notebook to this paper \cite{Notebook}).
 More precisely, it can be seen to be the connected sum of two lens spaces (see \cite[Table 2]{MP}).